qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Some channel types are optional because not all hardware platforms require them.
 For example, flux channels are typically relevant only for flux tunable qubits.

-The :class:`qibolab.qubits.Qubit` class can also be used to represent coupler qubits, when these are available.
+The :class:`qibolab.Qubit` class can also be used to represent coupler qubits, when these are available.

 .. _main_doc_pulses: